Accelerated Rydberg electromagnetically induced transparency quantum memory via shortcuts to adiabaticity: Results and Discussion

 To thoroughly evaluate the robustness of our scheme, we investigate the storage performance under non-ideal single-photon input and imperfect Rydberg blockade conditions.
 By introducing a weak-field amplitude correction factor $\epsilon = 0.3$, we account for the probability of secondary excitations induced by the multiphoton components in a weak coherent pulse.
 Additionally, a finite van der Waals interaction $U_{rr}/2\pi = 5$ MHz is set to simulate the imperfect Rydberg blockade effect.
 As shown in Fig.~\hyperref[fig7]{7(a)}, when the pulse duration is significantly shortened, the adiabatic condition is no longer satisfied in the absence of CD driving.
 Consequently, the increase in the lossy intermediate state $P_E$ reduces the final Rydberg excitation probability $(P_R + P_{RE})$ to $90.4\%$.
 In addition, a small but observable leakage appears in the double Rydberg state $P_{RR}$.
 In contrast, Fig.~\hyperref[fig7]{7(b)} shows that the introduction of CD driving effectively compensates for these non-adiabatic effects.
 The population in the intermediate state is strongly suppressed, and the final target Rydberg excitation is improved to $94.6\%$.

 To explicitly simulate the macroscopic retrieval process, we numerically solve the expanded Lindblad master equation for the $6 \times 6$ density matrix $\rho(z,t)$

 where $H_T$ is the effective Hamiltonian defined above, and $\mathcal{L}(\rho)$ describes the dissipative dynamics of the system.
 The macroscopic propagation of the signal field is then evaluated by simultaneously solving the standard propagation equation of Eq.~(\ref{eq:MSE}), which is driven by the principal atomic coherence $\rho_{eg}(z,t) = \langle E|\rho(z,t)|G\rangle$ extracted directly from the expanded density matrix.
 Figure~\hyperref[fig7]{7(c)} shows the propagation of the signal field for the cases with and without CD driving in the presence of multiphoton input and imperfect Rydberg blockade.
 Without CD driving, the rapid evolution of the short writing pulse violates the adiabatic condition of the system.
 As a result, the population is transferred to the lossy intermediate state $P_E$, leading to strong spontaneous-emission scattering.
 Consequently, the input signal experiences significant absorption during the writing process, manifested as reduced transmitted leakage, and ultimately a relatively weak retrieved signal.
 By contrast, the proposed CD driving scheme compensates for these non-adiabatic effects and strongly suppresses the population of the intermediate state.
 This preserves the coherence of the storage process and enables much stronger and more efficient signal retrieval compared to the conventional EIT protocol without CD driving.
+Overall, our results demonstrate that the CD-assisted protocol possesses strong scalability and broad applicability, indicating that it can be extended to larger atomic ensembles and a variety of experimental settings.